jdauphant/developers-documentation/_scalingo_api/apps.md

 `GET https://$SCALINGO_API_URL/v1/apps/[:app]/logs_archives(?cursor=123456)`

-The request will generate a list of URLs you can use to download your logs archives.
+The request generates a list of URLs you can use to download your logs archives.
 URLs are valid for a duration of 60 minutes.

 They are paginated so a response contain a boolean indicating if there is more